Eva Brann

-Eva T. H. Brann (born 1929) is a former dean (1990–1997) and the longest-serving tutor (1957–present) at St. John's College, Annapolis.
-She is a 2005 recipient of the National Humanities Medal.
+Eva T. H. Brann (January 1, 1929 – October 28, 2024) was an American academician, dean and the longest-serving tutor at St. John's College, Annapolis.
+She was a 2005 recipient of the National Humanities Medal.

+Life and career

 Brann was born to a Jewish family in Berlin.
-She immigrated in 1941 to the United States and received her B.A. from Brooklyn College in 1950, her M.A. in Classics from Yale University in 1951, and her Ph.D. in Archaeology from Yale in 1956.
-She also holds an Honorary Doctorate from Middlebury College.
+She emigrated in 1941 to the United States and received her B.A. from Brooklyn College in 1950, her M.A. in Classics from Yale University in 1951, and her Ph.D. in Archaeology from Yale in 1956.
+She also held an Honorary Doctorate from Middlebury College.

 In her early years at St. John's, she was very close to Jacob Klein.
 After Klein died, Brann increasingly assumed his role as the defining figure of St. John's, the St. John's program, and the continuing dialogue with the Great Books represented by the program.

+Brann died on October 28, 2024, at the age of 95.